 Note: This is only recommended for tests with lockdown browsers.
 In open tests, candidates can start their test again, thus, allowing them to go through the questions again.

-- Table of contents: Shows a table of content as the first page of the test.
+- Table of contents: This shows a table of content on the first page of the test.
 It will also be available on the navigation bar for easy access.

 - Hide question titles: Some authors use question names that are not intended for the candidates.
 If that is the case, this option will hide the question names for the candidates.

 - Show sections in table of contents: If the question set consists of several sections, this option will determine whether the candidate can see the section names in the table of contents.
 This is generally recommended for table of contents.

 - Enable flagging: This will show a small clickable flag at the top of each question.
-The purpose is to give the candidates a method of flagging questions the might want to review before they submit.
+The purpose is to give the candidates a method of flagging questions they might want to review before they submit.
 If the candidate flags a question, the flag will display at the corresponding position on the navigation bar.

-- Enable Notes (Beta): The note taking and highlighting feature allows candidates to highlight text and make notes during a test.
+- Enable Notes (Beta): The note taking and highlighting feature allows candidates to highlight text and take notes during a test.
 This option is not standard and requires activation.
 Contact Service Desk for more details.

 - Question maximum marks: This will display the maximum marks for each question.
 The candidate cannot check their own answer before submitting, the check answer function is only available for the author for verification purposes.